-Our annual cash bonus awards are designed to reward our executive officers for achieving performance results that are important to our operations and that contribute to the creation of shareholder value.
+Our annual cash bonus awards are designed to reward our Named Executive Officers for achieving specified performance results that are important to our operations and that contribute to the creation of shareholder value.

-The Committee determined that any cash bonuses would be contingent upon our company achieving a minimum level of adjusted EBITDA.
-The Committee established a minimum level of adjusted EBITDA for the years ending January 31st, 2017 and 2018 ("fiscal 2017" and "fiscal 2018", respectively), which were not attained, and no cash bonuses were awarded for fiscal 2017 or fiscal 2018.
+For fiscal 2019, the Compensation Committee determined that any cash bonuses would be contingent upon our company achieving a minimum level of adjusted EBITDA.
+The Compensation Committee established a minimum level of adjusted EBITDA, which the Compensation Committee subsequently determined was not attained.
+Accordingly, no cash bonuses were awarded for fiscal 2019.